๐ŸฐThe Middle Ages

 Gunpowder

-• Originated in China but transformed European warfare by the 14th century through cannons and early firearms
+• Originated in China (developed there by roughly the 9th century) but transformed European warfare by the 14th century through cannons and early firearms.

-• Centralized states emerged because only kings could afford artillery; this directly contributed to feudalism's decline
+• Centralized states emerged because only kings and wealthy monarchs could afford large artillery trains.
+Local nobles lost their military edge, which directly contributed to feudalism's decline.

-Compare: Gunpowder vs. the heavy plow—both reshaped medieval society, but in opposite directions.
-The plow strengthened the manorial system by increasing agricultural productivity; gunpowder destroyed it by undermining noble military advantage.
-This contrast is gold for essays on feudalism's rise and fall.
+Compare: Gunpowder vs. the heavy plow: both reshaped medieval society, but in opposite directions.
+The plow strengthened the manorial system by increasing agricultural productivity on lords' estates.
+Gunpowder destroyed it by undermining noble military advantage.
+This contrast works well in essays on feudalism's rise and fall.

 Information and Knowledge: Accelerating Change